 EarthSky friend Eliot Herman in Tucson, Arizona caught the image at the top of this post – a bright meteor, not associated with the Perseid shower, near a bright moon – in early July, 2017.

 So it’s definitely possible to see and photograph bright meteors in moonlight.
 And that’s good news for everyone planning to watch the 2019 Perseid meteor shower.
 This beloved annual shower is a much-anticipated summertime treat for us in the Northern Hemisphere.
-In 2019, it’ll likely produce the most meteors from late evening of August 12 to dawn August 13.
-The moon will be in the way, however, in a waxing gibbous phase, bright in the sky on the nights around the peak and drowning many meteors in its glare.
+The 2019 Perseid meteor shower will likely peak before dawn August 11, 12 and 13; we anticipate the most meteors from late evening of August 12 to dawn August 13.
+Unfortunately, most of these peak hours will be under the light of a bright moon.
+The moon will be in a waxing gibbous phase, bright in the sky and drowning many meteors in its glare.
 What can you do in 2019 to optimize your chances for seeing Perseid meteors?
-We offer these 10 tips.
+We offer the 10 tips below.

 1. Realize that this shower rises gradually to its peak.
 Few meteor showers – certainly not the Perseids – are a one-night event.
 The Perseid shower lasts from about July 17 to August 24 every year.
 That’s when our planet Earth crosses the orbital path of Comet Swift-Tuttle, the Perseid’s parent comet.
 What’s more, the Perseids are known to rise to their peak gradually, then fall off after the peak more rapidly.
 So the days leading up to the peak are a good time to watch meteors, too.
 You could start tonight!
 Expect an increasing number of meteors – and a more bothersome moon – as we get closer to 2019’s peak.